snoonetIRC/website/content/privacy-policy.md

 Snoonet will not share the personal information of users with third parties for direct marketing purposes.

-For all civil or law enforcement requests, please see [Law-Enforcement Guidelines](/le-guidelines) and/or contact [operations@Snoonet.org](mailto:operations@snoonet.org).
+For all civil or law enforcement requests, please see [Law-Enforcement Guidelines](/le-guidelines) and/or contact {{< email "operations" >}}.
 If you have a request that requires mailing or courier, please see [Law-Enforcement Requests](/le-request).

 While Snoonet agrees to accept service of law enforcement requests based on the above method listed above, Snoonet does NOT waive any legal rights based on this accommodation.

 *Last revised* October 28, 2019